camieuxgoofy/Scraping-BeautifulSoup/README.md

-# Scraping-BeautifulSoup
+# Scraping
-Web Scraping from blocked site using BeautifulSoup
+Web Scraping from blocked sites using BeautifulSoup